declanvk/zombeans-server/docs/json-specs.md

 ## Room Code (1)
-Sent from server to web client as soon as socket is opened
+Sent from server to host as soon as socket is opened

 ```json
 {